johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-08-30 Where Do We Come From?
 What Are We?
 Where Are We Going?
 (1897-98) by Paul Gauguin

-"I have put all my energy into it one more time before I die, so painful a passion in such dreadful circumstances, so clear and accurate a vision, that there is no trace of precociousness and life blossoms forth from it". <a href="https://www.wikiart.org/en/paul-gauguin/where-do-we-come-from-what-are-we-where-are-we-going-1897"></a>
+"I have put all my energy into it one more time before I die, so painful a passion in such dreadful circumstances, so clear and accurate a vision, that there is no trace of precociousness and life blossoms forth from it". https://www.wikiart.org/en/paul-gauguin/where-do-we-come-from-what-are-we-where-are-we-going-1897

 --- 2022-08-30 François Chollet (@fchollet) tweeted at 8:15 a.m. on Fri., Aug.
 26, 2022